monadsocial/Grants-Program/applications/Monad-Application.md

 - What need(s) does your project meet?
   - We need to create simple, elegant solutions to lower the barriers for Creators to supply art that can be monetized through tokenization and digital asset sales.
 Then to in turn create entertaining Fan Experiences that will encourage usage and therefore be an excellent customer retention tool.
 - Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
   - Sweatcoin has done something similar of course with the "exercise to earn" aspect of what we're doing.
-We are unaware of other Web3 versions of Twitch for Music which is what we are buidling out.
+We are unaware of other Web3 versions of Twitch for Music which is what we are building out.

 ## Team :busts_in_silhouette: